Real-Time Edge Video AI: Latency, Power, and Reliability Tradeoffs That Matter in Production

 SToFU helps teams work through the part of systems engineering that sits below glossy dashboards and above raw panic.
 That usually means better telemetry, better structure, and faster movement on the real bottleneck.

 That can show up as an audit, a focused PoC, architecture work, reverse engineering, systems tuning, or a tightly scoped delivery sprint.
 The point is to create a technical read and a next step that a serious buyer can use immediately.
+We prefer work that leaves the client with sharper boundaries, stronger evidence, and fewer sentences that begin with "we assumed."

 Final Thoughts